St John’s wort

 Risk of serotonin syndrome

-• You are at risk of serotonin syndrome if you just started taking or increased the dose of your St John’s wort or if you are taking St John's wort with other medicines that also increase serotonin levels.
+• You’re at risk of serotonin syndrome if you just started taking or increased the dose of your St John’s wort, or if you’re taking St John's wort with other medicines that also increase serotonin levels.

-• Symptoms can range from mild, such as shivering and diarrhoea (runny poos), to severe, such as muscle rigidity, fever and seizures.
+• Symptoms can range from mild (eg, shivering and diarrhoea) to severe (eg, muscle rigidity, fever and seizures).

 • Milder forms of serotonin syndrome may go away within a few days of stopping the medicines that caused your symptoms.